bundance/tray-design-system/README.md

 ## Documentation

+### Atomic Design Component Breakdown

+When creating the design system, the Figma designs were cut up into smaller component screenshots.
+These can be found in the document _"Atomic Design Component Breakdown for Tray.io.pdf"_, which can be found in the documents folder.

 ### Using Styled System to create themeable Design Tokens

 The Component Library uses [Styled-System](https://styled-system.com/) to create a theme that comprises a core set of design tokens based on scales that are mapped onto style props by the styled-system library.